Optimizing a parameterized controlled gate using Free Quaternion Selection: Acknowledgement

-We emphasize that the optimization of controlled operations is highly compatible with various variational techniques.
-Therefore, attention should be paid to combining it with techniques that avoid the barren plateau, such as tailored ansatz and circuit structure optimization.
-As an example of a tailored ansatz for chemistry, we provided larger degrees of freedom to the number-preserving gate and optimized it using the cFQS method.
-This demonstrated that the target unitary can be efficiently compiled using shallower circuits.
-Since a generalized controlled unitary requires additional CNOT gates in standard decomposition, it is possible that generalized number-preserving gates, which result in unnecessarily complex representations, may be over-engineered.
-However, it has been reported that optimizations making use of complex space can be more successful, even when the quantum state of interest exists in real space~\cite{wada2022simulating,sato2023variational}.
-Additionally, it should be noted that the number of CNOT gates in a number-preserving gate can be reduced from four to three if one employs controlled Fraxis instead of controlled FQS.
-This reduction in CNOT gate is also accompanied by a reduction of expressibility.
-The best choice will depend on the target system and available devices.
-We also note that cFQS/SCF-cFQS is also highly compatible with other optimization techniques such as VAns and ADAPT-VQE and potential further improvements such as full utilization of multi-controlled operation and parameter configuration as proposed in \cite{endo2023optimal}, although they remain topics for future research.
+Although generalized controlled unitaries require additional CNOT gates in their standard decomposition, and may thus lead to unnecessarily complex gate structures, prior work suggests that optimizations in complex space can be more successful—even when the target quantum states reside in real space~\cite{wada2022simulating, sato2023variational}.
+Furthermore, the number of CNOT gates required for a particle-number preserving gate can be reduced from four to three by employing controlled-Fraxis instead of controlled-FQS.
+This reduction in CNOT cost, however, comes at the expense of reduced expressibility.
+Therefore, the optimal choice of method will depend on the target system and the available quantum hardware.
+Lastly, we note that cFQS and SCF-cFQS are also highly compatible with adaptive optimization frameworks, such as VAns and ADAPT-VQE, as well as with advanced techniques like multi-controlled gate operations and optimized parameter configurations~\cite{endo2023optimal}, though further investigation in these directions is left for future work.